-It sounds like a great problem to have, but in reality none of the referrals were a good fit and zero converted to paying clients because her approach was based not on quality but on quantity with the hope that some would pay off.
-This resulted frustrated and irritated prospects who didn’t understand why they were referred to me in the first place and managing loads of referrals that didn’t convert to paying clients was eating up so much of my time that had to ask her to stop sending me referrals.
+It sounds like a great problem to have, but in reality, none of the referrals were a good fit and zero converted to paying clients — her approach was based quantity not quality with the hope that some of the referrals would pay off.
+This resulted in frustrated and irritated prospects who didn’t understand why they were referred to me in the first place and managing loads of referrals that didn’t convert to paying clients was eating up so much of my time that had to ask her to stop sending me referrals.

 This experience taught me a lot about building referral relationships, creating brand ambassadors, and developing lucrative referral sources.

 The two biggest things I learned about creating lucrative referral sources are…